-The fresh Hublot Classic Fusion Yacht Club de Monaco limited edition (ref.
-501.PM.1680.RX.YCM09) automatic watch is offered to you in a generously sized 45 millimeter case in a somewhat strange combination of yellow gold and solid titanium case back with black PVD coating.
+The fresh automatic Hublot Classic Fusion Yacht Club de Monaco limited edition (ref.
+501.PM.1680.RX.YCM09) is offered to you in a generously sized 45-millimeter case in a somewhat strange combination of yellow gold and solid titanium case back with black PVD coating.

 The new Hublot Classic Fusion Yacht Club de Monaco limited edition watch celebrates the centennial anniversary of the Tuiga 15-meter class yacht.
 Designed by William Fife III himself, the ship was built in 1909 and, after a restoration in 1993, still sails the seas.

-As I have already mentioned, the new watch is done in 18 carat yellow gold with a peculiar mix of black ceramic (bezel,) titanium (nontransparent case-back) and carbon fiber.
+As I have already mentioned, the new watch is done in 18-karat yellow gold with a peculiar mix of black ceramic (bezel,) titanium (nontransparent case-back) and carbon fiber.

 Sporting the usual for the Big Bang series sporty (and almost tasteless) design, it has its black dial literally mottled with logos at 6, 9 and 12 o’clock, those being the “Tuiga Centenary,” red-and-white flags of the Monaco Yacht Club and the famous “HUBLOT Geneve” emblem.

 On the timekeeper’s black ceramic bezel, which is fixed with six H-shaped screws, there is also “Yacht Club de Monaco” line engraved between 10 o’clock and 2 o’clock positions.
 A little bit overdoing it, Hublot also decided to engrave numbers “1909” and “2009” on the watch’s yellow gold case.